-If the injury occurred on the MACU campus, call the Department of Public Safety at (405) 694-5242.
+If the injury occurred on the MACU campus, use the SafeZone app or call the Department of Public Safety at (405) 694-5242.
 An officer will respond to your location.
 A representative from Human Resources may respond as well.
 Because the incident may involve a workers' compensation claim, a report will be filed by the responding officer.
 The responding officer will facilitate medical attention for the victim, if needed.